GregUtas/robust-services-core/docs/RSC-Windows-Build-Options.md

 - C/C++ > Optimization: /Od

   This disables optimizations, even in a release build, to facilitate debugging.
-Taken as a whole, the options for a release build cause it to run about twice as slow as a fully optimized build, but over three times as fast as a debug build.
+However, a release build does use /GL (whole program optimization), /Ob1 (inlines), and /Oi (intrinsics).
+Overall, this results in a release build running about twice as slow as a fully optimized build, but over three times as fast as a debug build.

 - C/C++ > Optimization > Omit Frame Pointers: Oy-

   This simplifies debugging.